viewstools/morph/CONTRIBUTING.md

 The tests are in `__tests__/views`.
 We are using [Jest snapshot testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html).

-You can run all the tests with `yarn test`, or you can run a specific test with `jest -t '<nameOfTest>'`
+You can run all the tests with `yarn test`, or you can run a specific test with `jest -t '<nameOfTest>'`.

-You can debug a specific test with `node --inspect node_modules/.bin/jest --runInBand -t='<nameOfTest>'`
+You can debug a specific test with `node --inspect node_modules/.bin/jest --runInBand -t='<nameOfTest>'`.

+When you're happy with snapshot diffs you can run `yarn test -u` to update them all at once or you can run `jest --updateSnapshot -t='<nameOfTest>'` to update them individually.

-All tests should be passing before you open a PR.
+All tests should be passing before you open a PR.<br/><br/>

 Having problems?
-Let us know in the [Views slack channel](https://slack.views.tools/)
+Let us know in the [Views slack channel](https://slack.views.tools/).

 Thanks! :clap: